vuejs/v2.vuejs.org/src/v2/guide/security.md

 Every HTML element has attributes with values accepting strings of JavaScript, such as `onclick`, `onfocus`, and `onmouseenter`.
 Binding user-provided JavaScript to any of these event attributes is a potential security risk, so should be avoided.

 <p class="tip">Note that user-provided JavaScript can never be considered 100% safe unless it's in a sandboxed iframe or in a part of the app where only the user who wrote that JavaScript can ever be exposed to it.</p>

+Sometimes we receive vulnerability reports on how it's possible to do cross-site scripting (XSS) in Vue templates.
+In general, we do not consider such cases to be actual vulnerabilities, because there's no practical way to protect developers from the two scenarios that would allow XSS:

+1. The developer is explicitly asking Vue to render user-provided, unsanitized content as Vue templates.
+This is inherently unsafe and there's no way for Vue to know the origin.

+2. The developer is mounting Vue to an entire HTML page which happens to contain server-rendered and user-provided content.
+This is fundamentally the same problem as \#1, but sometimes devs may do it without realizing.
+This can lead to possible vulnerabilities where the attacker provides HTML which is safe as plain HTML but unsafe as a Vue template.
+The best practice is to never mount Vue on nodes that may contain server-rendered and user-provided content.

 ## Best Practices